 A total of 394 pregnant women at 16 weeks or more gestational age were studied.
 This research has shown that pregnant women are conscious of malaria, but they still lack extensive understanding of the disease.
 Some barriers could be attributed to supply-side problems and inadequate knowledge about the benefits of the recommended interventions, especially IPTp-SP.
 There were reports of side effects which affect their perception about the interventions.
 It was found that mothers participated in the uptake of the interventions because they were fairly knowledgeable about their benefits, especially LLINs.
-Also, their uptake of IPTp-SP was because SP is an ANC routine drug and is administered by DOT.
+Also, their uptake of IPTp-SP was because SP is part of the ANC routine drugs.